.

 Step 4: Under subtitles, select Add.

-Step 5: Either Upload a time-stamped SRT file, or manually type subtitles before using the Auto Sync feature.
+Step 5: Upload a time-stamped SRT file or manually type subtitles before using the Auto Sync feature.

 Step 6: When subtitles are ready, publish your video.

-Instagram let's you burn and edit open captions onto your videos.
-If you want to edit and adjust closed captions for your own videos, there's no option for this yet.
-You can turn on closed captions for other videos you watch though.
+Instagram lets you burn and edit open captions for your videos.
+However, there is no option to edit and adjust closed captions for your videos is impossible.
+You can toggle captions on and off for other videos you watch, though.
+Here's how:

 Step 1: Log in to your Instagram account.